 Put the flat tire and tools back in the trunk.
 Don’t forget anything on the side of the road!

 Maintaining proper tire pressure ensures that your car rides better, in terms of comfort, safety, and efficiency.
 Checking tire pressure is a simple task that only requires a few tools.
 It can be done at virtually any time of the day, any time of the year.
 This simple maintenance can help you to get the best out of your car.

 First, get the right tools.
 A simple tire pressure gauge can be found at any automotive store.
 Generally, gauges cost between $10 and $15.
 You may opt for a digital device; however, an analog gauge is often enough to do the trick as long as it is readable.
 You should wait to check pressure until your tires are cold, at least three hours from the last time you have driven.

 The proper tire pressure, measured in pressure per square inch (psi) is usually written on a sticker on the driver’s side door jamb.
 If you can’t find it there, check the owner’s manual or a reliable online source.
 The psi listed on the tire itself is often the maximum amount—generally, you want less than this.

 Over-inflation can cause tires to bulge, making them susceptible to blowouts.
 It also causes the tire to ride unevenly, wearing out the tread in the very middle of the tire.
 This can cause serious issues in the long run.

 Under-inflation can cause unnecessary road friction.
 This will increase wear and tear, and it can also cause your car to be less comfortable on the road.
 Worst of all, under-inflated tires often cause a decrease in fuel economy because of the added friction.

 How often should you check your tires?
 Try and check pressure at least once a month.
 Seasonal changes are also a good time to look at your tires, as temperatures affect pressure.
-A ten degree change in temperature with increase or decrease pressure by 1 psi.
+A ten-degree change in temperature will increase or decrease pressure by 1 psi.
 Be sure to adjust accordingly.